Skip to content

 0.5 / 1

-For 2021, the company reports no cases of non-compliant deforestation recorded in its supplier operations.
+0 - The company reports land cleared from 2020 to 2023 as 0 (zero) ha.
 However, a cut-off date beyond which deforestation or conversion would not be accepted is not reported by the company.

 • P